-Course date: The next programme will begin in the autumn of 2019.
+Course date: The next programme will begin in the Autumn of 2020.

 £1,250 with reductions and free funded places available for eligible participants/schools

 Target Audience: The NPQSL is aimed at early years, primary, special and secondary colleagues who are, or are aspiring to become a senior leader with responsibility for leading across the school, such a phase leader, core subject leader on the senior leadership team, head of department, deputy headteacher, assistant head teacher, or other senior staff.

 Facilitators: Outstanding senior leaders from the teaching schools

 NPQSL is the nationally accredited leadership programme for aspiring and serving senior leaders.
 NPQ@teachingschools is a unique partnership of teaching school alliances in the wider Bristol area with a strong track record of delivering exceptional professional development.
 As a designated DfE licenced provider, the Bristol Primary Teaching School Alliance has worked with our partner teaching schools to create and deliver a new and innovative senior leadership programme designed by experienced, current school leaders in order to develop the potential of the talented and motivated school leaders across our region.